 Sweet Chilli Sauce is a sweet and spicy outburst of flavors.
-If you are looking for a finger-licking delicious sauce to accompany crispy Asian snacks then this chilli sauce recipe is worth bookmarking.
+If you are looking for a finger-licking delicious sauce to accompany crispy snacks then this chilli sauce recipe is worth bookmarking.
 It is vegan, gluten-free, and last in the fridge for a month.

 Homemade dips and sauces are some of the items that you will always find in my kitchen.